Suit Over EPA Advisory Board Shuffle Gets 2nd Wind

 “For APA purposes at least, an executive order is a far cry from a final rule ‘adopted pursuant to notice and comment rulemaking and undoubtedly … intended to carry the force of law,’” wrote Tatel, who is a Clinton appointee.

+“Today’s decision is a resounding win for science,” he said in a statement.
+“The court reaffirmed the critical role of independent science committees at the Environmental Protection Agency, rejected this administration’s extreme argument that it has unreviewable discretion to dismiss independent scientists, and ruled that EPA’s policy of disqualifying leading scientific experts is irrational and illegal.”

-Justice Department attorney Jeffrey Sandberg did not return a request for comment Justice Department attorney Jeffrey Sandberg did not return a request for comment, nor did Earthjustice attorney Neil Gormley.
+Justice Department attorney Jeffrey Sandberg did not return a request for comment.

 Prior to Pruitt’s order, the EPA allowed recipients of agency grants to serve on scientific advisory committees as long as they did not address matters related to their individual grants and the agency generally